Undergraduate Business Courses

 BUS 411 (3 credits) - Financial Decision Making

 The role of the financial manager in the modern business organization is stressed.
 Topics include time value of money, financial analysis, risk analysis, financial forecasting, cost of capital, stock and bond valuation models, capital budgeting, investment decisions under conditions of uncertainty, long-term financial alternatives, and dividend policy.
 Prerequisites: BUS 200 or 250.

 BUS 412 (3 credits) - International Business II

 Focuses on how management deals with environmental forces in the global economy.
 Market assessment and analysis, export and import practices and procedures, global strategic planning, and technologically-driven changes will be analyzed.
 Emphasis is placed on diversified case studies.
 This course fulfills the human diversity graduation requirement.
 Prerequisite: BUS 312.

 Explore fundamental principles, theories, and concepts of rapidly changing international markets.
 Strategic issues dealing with market entry, trade barriers, foreign trade imbalance, environmental and legal differences, foreign competition, currency fluctuation, and their effects upon marketing decisions are analyzed.
 This course fulfills the human diversity graduation requirement.
-Prerequisites: BUS 207 and ECON 248 or 249.
+Prerequisites: BUS 207.